 2. Faced with the increase in plastic waste, the European Single-Use Plastics (SUP) Directive and the French anti-waste bill for a circular economy set ambitious targets: the eradication of the use of single-use plastics, the recycling of an increasing portion of packaging and more recycled plastic in bottles.

-3. Achieving these goals will depend on the improvement of the mechanical recycling process by increasing the efficiency of the sorting and recovery of Recycled Raw Materials (RRM), and on the development of economically and environmentally viable chemical recycling solutions.
+3. Achieving these goals will depend on the improvement of the mechanical recycling process by increasing the efficiency of the sorting and recovery of Recycled Raw Materials (RRM), and on the development of economically and environmentally viable advanced recycling solutions.

 Quizz with the IFPEN specialist Alexandra Chaumonnot - Fête de la Science 2020 (in French)